Update Log 2025.7 · Dragon Spirits 龙魂：学院奇闻 update for 27 July 2025

 Known compatibility issue: Black screen may occur when adjusting window scaling for the first time on some systems; restarting once will resolve it.

-Toggling Global Acceleration ON or OFF now requires holding Ctrl first and then pressing the Confirm key.
+Toggling Global Acceleration ON or OFF now requires pressing the Ctrl + F.

 (Compatibility Mode does not support the acceleration function; the actual performance of the acceleration function depends on the Windows system)